Pre-cooked chicken not only makes curry better but tastier too.

-I like to vary my recipes for cooked meat and chicken.
+I like to vary my recipes for pre-cooked chicken and meat.
 I change them often but at the end of the day it’s all done to give the meat that famous British Indian restaurant flavour.

 International & UK Orders